MarkMiller37/ecu_simulator/README.md

 Add further services for Dashboard:
 * write to Datapool
-* read from Datapool event driven; a special TP frame type is used

 Support services for System Update
 Support services for Device Configuration; a special TP frame type is used

-Maybe there is a way to inject the special openSYDE frame types into python isotp.

 ## Requirements

 * Linux
 * Python3
 * [SocketCAN](https://www.kernel.org/doc/Documentation/networking/can.txt) Implementation of the CAN protocol.
 This kernel module is part of Linux.
-* [isotp](https://can-isotp.readthedocs.io/en/latest/) Python implementation of ISO-TP
 * [python-can](https://python-can.readthedocs.io/en/master/installation.html)

 ## Usage

-Install required python libraries.
+Install required python library.
 I did so using a virtual python environment.
-Install the python-can and python-isotp packages via pip.
+Install the python-can package via pip.
-Configure CAN-IDs to use in ecu_config.json
-Configure CAN interface to use in ecu_config.json (verified only with virtual vcan0)
+Configure server's openSYDE node-id to use in ecu_config.json Configure CAN interface to use in ecu_config.json (verified only with virtual vcan0)

 Set up CAN hardware interface. e.g.